halfpintutopia/magic-forest-trail/README.md

 <br>

-The back button is to enable visitors to go back to the trail list easily after viewing the trail page.
-On mobile the back link is always coloured red, but on the desktop there is a hover effect from white to red.
+The back button is to enable visitors to go back to the trail card list quickly after viewing the trail page.
+On mobile, the backlink is always coloured red, but on the desktop, there is a hover effect from white to red.

 #### Explore button

 https://user-images.githubusercontent.com/30613818/208512665-33657fd0-3047-4207-b8a4-384b875249ab.mov

-The explore button is located on landing page.
-The button takes visitors directly to the trail cards, so that they can explore the different trail.
+The explore button is located on the landing page.
+The button takes visitors directly to the trail cards so that they can explore the different hiking trails.

 ### Header image

-### With stats and back button
+### With statistics (distance, level and time) and a back button

 ![Screenshot of the header image for trail page with statistics and back button feature for mobile](./docs/media/images/features/header-img/header-img_stats_back-btn_mobile.png)